 Students who did not have at least 3 college-level credit hours prior to the 1989 Fall Semester must take the TASP (Texas Academic Skills Program) test either prior to, or during, their semester of enrollment in 15 college-level credit hours.
+Such students must report TASP scores prior to their next semester of enrollment.
 Should students fail either the reading, writing, or mathematics section of TASP, they will be required to continuously enroll in the appropriate remediation until the failed section is passed.